 When the driver picks up your vehicle for shipping, he will do a detailed examination on the Bill of Lading and Vehicle Inspection Report.
 You will both sign that form and you should receive a copy.

 The driver will call again from the road, this time your destination contact, as he gets closer so as to schedule an approximate time for delivery.
 The Bill of Lading and Vehicle Inspection Report will be there upon delivery so that your contact can re-inspect the car.
 Your vehicle will be likely dirty from the road, but otherwise should still be in the same condition that it left.

 The auto transport driver will take every precaution to deliver your vehicle without incident.
 However, if damage should occur, you must report it upon delivery and note on the Bill of Lading and Vehicle Inspection Report.
 Regardless, you need to pay the carrier the balance owed for the shipment for services rendered because nobody can determine fault at time of delivery.
 It is important that you and the transport driver sign the inspection papers, or at least you.
 Claims cannot be processed by the driver’s insurance company if damage is not noted at time of delivery.
-We recommend digital photos of before and after.
-Hey, why not?
-A picture is worth a thousand words, right?
+We recommend taking digital photos of your vehicle before and after shipment to support any claim of damages.
 Please know that damages are statistically very rare, which is why new car manufacturers also ship that way.

 Answer: Clean out your vehicle of all loose items as much as possible.
-Put nothing of value in the vehicle.
-Rarely is anything ever stolen, which is amazing, but why tempt, right?
+Leave nothing of value in the vehicle.
+It’s very rare that any items are stolen during transport, but we recommend extra caution to prevent loss.
 Keep extra items as previously discussed to a minimum and place in the trunk or out of sight.
 Have only about a quarter tank of gasoline.
-Give the auto transport carrier a set of keys and advise him of anything special or unusual as nobody likes surprises like dead batteries, etc..
+Give the auto transport carrier a set of keys and advise them of any special instructions for your vehicle, like difficulty starting, steering, braking, etc.

 10. How do I Pay For Shipping My Car?